frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ---

-# Debugging Webhook Events with Convoy CLI
+# Debugging Webhook Events with the new Convoy Client CLI

 ## Background